-Although the CAS has halted funding for the program, the vast majority of instructors are employed by the School of Medicine, not the CAS.
+Although the College has halted funding for the program, the vast majority of instructors are employed by the School of Medicine, not the College.

-“We can’t be directed [by the CAS] not to teach pharmacology,” Frohman explained, adding that they would continue to provide the required courses until everyone in the program graduates.
+“We can’t be directed [by the College] not to teach pharmacology,” Frohman explained, adding that they would continue to provide the required courses until everyone in the program graduates.

 The one faculty member who was employed by the College of Arts and Sciences, Robert Watson, has since been reassigned to the Department of Neurobiology & Behavior.